About this event

 Introduction by the course organiser

-Facial aesthetics: Ethical principles and pitfalls
+Facial aesthetics: Principles and pitfalls

 Dr Charlotte Eckhardt, Dean of the Faculty of Dental Surgery at RCS England